foss-compliance-tools/OS1Pager/README.md

 # OS1Pager: explaining open source software on one pager

-There still exist situations where we have only a few moments to explain what open source software is and what's its purpose.
-Imagine, you shall outline the main ideas of open source software to one of your managers.
+There still exist situations where we have only a few moments to explain what being open source software means and what its purpose is.

+Imagine - for example - you shall outline the main ideas of open source software to one of your managers.
 And you know: good managers want to get the information as condensed as possible.
-Moreover, if we do not give them what they need, they create their own summaries - which might not contain what really is important.
+Moreover, if we do not give them what they need, they create their own summaries - which might not meet what is really important.

 The better way than not to give them what they want is to give them what they want and what they need: